Impress Your Guests with Better Conference Room Furniture and Design

+Joplin Chair from WoodstockBuying a comfortable conference room chair—like our popular Joplin chair from Woodstock—is a first step, but you also have to be sure that the chairs fit nicely around your table.
+These chairs are a great fit for small conference rooms, or your common workspace.
 Although the average width of an office chair is 24 to 30 inches, that’s not enough space to be comfortable.
 In order to give everyone some elbow room, make sure that each chair has 36 to 42 inches of space along the length of your conference table.
 If you do a lot of planning and workshops in your conference room, make sure it’s at the upper end of that range to accommodate papers, laptops and tablets.

 Pick the right table shapeYour conference room table shape can inspire creativity and collaboration—and also say a lot of about your company.
 For example, a classic rectangle communicates that you value traditional hierarchy.
 There’s a clear “head of the table” where the focus goes.
 A U-shape conference room table allows different people to take control of the meeting and present from the inside of the U. It can also make the room feel more productive and collaborative.
 A round table can make things equal, but can also be difficult to talk across and to designate a specific speaker.